How and when do I apply?

 - For external candidates, the decision to accept a student onto the course is made by the relevant department taking their previous background and experience into account.

-External students should not contact Keele Medical School regarding their applications; all queries should be directed to the relevant University department.
+- External students should not contact the School of Medicine regarding their applications; all queries should be directed to the relevant University department.

 Keele students wishing to intercalate at another university